 Consider adding keyframe elements or gamification to your email, too.
 This personifies your email and improves your chances of conversions.
 However, you should make sure that your games are easy to play and reward the user promptly.

 Add-ons, such as social media integrations and dynamic tags, should be checked and verified before sending your email.
 Broken tags in an email can increase your customer churn and raise your customer acquisition costs.

 It’s also important for marketers to time their emails before sending them since doing so improves the success rate of their campaign.
 For example, if you’re marketing a Christmas sale, you should send your promotional emails at least a week before the actual event.

 Many marketers choose email marketing for their promotional campaigns since it generates a higher ROI than other forms of engagement.
 However, it’s important to remember that it’s a complex marketing tool that requires a lot of fine-tuning and experimentation to get it right.

-The above checklist will allow you to avoid common technical mistakes email marketers make while sending emails.
+The email marketer’s cheat sheet above will allow you to avoid common technical mistakes email marketers make while sending emails.
 It will also give you better control over your email content and maximize your campaign performance.